 The old Western Sierra Lines HO layout was recently featured in Model Railroader magazine Dec 2019 edition.

-The Layout is a 17′ X 30′ “Z” shaped layout. .
-Track is Atlas Code 83 with a minimum radius of 30″ and a maximum grade of 2% on the mains.
-The layout has a 200′ long double mainline which is complete.
-In addition, the layout includes a mountainous short line designed to highlight geared steam and other short/slow equipment.
-This has a minimum radius of 24″ and a max grade of 4%.
-The Layout utilizes DCC which is provided by an Model Rectifier Corporation (MRC) Prodigy Wireless DCC system with one wireless base unit and six booster units to control seven Power Districts.
-In addition, the shortline has the ability to operate a straight DC at the flick of a switch.
-This gives club members an opportunity to run older equipment that has not been converted.
+The Layout was a 17 X 30 “Z” shaped layout. .
+Track was Atlas Code 83 with a minimum radius of 30 inches and a maximum grade of 2% on the mains.
+The layout had a 200 foot long double mainline which was complete.
+In addition, the layout included a mountainous short line designed to highlight geared steam and other short/slow equipment.
+This short line had a minimum radius of 24 inches and a maximum grade of 4%.
+The Layout utilized DCC which was provided by a Model Rectifier Corporation (MRC) Prodigy Wireless DCC system with one wireless base unit and six booster units to control seven Power Districts.
+In addition, the shortline had the ability to operate a straight DC at the flick of a switch.
+This gave members an opportunity to run older equipment that had not been converted to DCC.

-Basic Scenery is complete across the entire layout.
-Staying true to the name Western Sierra Lines, the layout depicts a line that moves from rich farmland valleys to mountain passes and includes many examples of the different environments California’s railroads operate in.
+Basic Scenery was complete across the entire layout.
+Staying true to the name Western Sierra Lines, the layout depicted a line that moved from rich farmland valleys to mountain passes and included many examples of the different environments California’s railroads operate in.